bramos005/1-0-3-lab_project_planning_cli_app/README.md

-# 1.0.3 Lab: Project Planning with a CLI App
+cd# 1.0.3 Lab: Project Planning with a CLI App
 - [1.0.3 Lab: Project Planning with a CLI App](#103-lab-project-planning-with-a-cli-app)
   - [Welcome to your first Node lab!](#welcome-to-your-first-node-lab)
   - [Goals](#goals)